GlennBSIT3205/IT-BA-3205_Coalesce/README.md

 The purpose of this study is to develop fact-based data that will be utilized to properly comprehend the pre-pandemic education and today, and  its impact on learning.
 This project aims to improve the data collected and simplify the data into easier-to-digest information.
 We were able to provide information on enrolled students from 2017 to 2020.
 It will serve as evidence to support better educational curriculum and practices, resulting in a greater enrollment rate.
 We've utilized the number of college students, especially those who have been exposed to alternative learning, as a foundation for our new educational system.
 This is because these students are more experienced and can adapt to adjust to the new educational system.
 This approach to a new educational system addresses various issues, including the provision of high-quality teaching which is not just an end in itself, but also a means to other worthwhile goals.

+This will also give a better picture on the effects, causes, and potential solutions to the education system in the Philippines.
+Based on the data gathered, the proponents will create policies and suggestions for an action plan to help enhance the current educational system.
+The findings address statistical shifts when schools in the Philippines transition from face-to-face to online classes.
+It will provide conclusions and recommendations, primarily to the government and students.

 ## Sustainable Development Goal (SDG) of the Project

 The SDG that this project aims to attain is Quality Education.
 This SDG is further described as follows: